-- Undo, Redo: The last ten operations can be undone and redone.
-These operations are project-based, not model/window-based!
-The Browser, Editor, and interpreters share the same undo/redo queue. - Clear Undo Queue: Models that can be potentially involved in an undo/redo operation are locked in the database (in case of a database backend, as opposed to the binary file format), so that no other user can have write access to them.
-This command empties the undo queue and clears the locks on object that are otherwise not open in the current GME 3 instance. - Project Properties: This command displays a dialog box that makes it possible to edit/view the properties of the current project.
+- Edit Undo, Redo: The last ten operations can be undone and redone.
+These operations are projectbased, not model/window-based!
+The Browser, Editor, and interpreters share the same undo/ redo queue. - Clear Undo Queue: Models that can be potentially involved in an undo/redo operation are locked in the database (in case of a database backend, as opposed to the binary file format), so that no other user can have write access to them.
+This command empties the undo queue and clears the locks on object that are otherwise not open in the current GME instance. - Find: Find model elements.
+This menu item is discussed in detail in Section 4.12, "Searching Objects". - Project Properties: This command displays a dialog box that makes it possible to edit/view the properties of the current project.
 These properties include its name, author, creation and last modification date and time, and notes.
-The creation and modification time stamps are read-only and are automatically set by GME 3.
+The creation and modification time stamps are read-only and are automatically set by GME.